 Case Handlers also carry out various other administrative activities, such as supporting the BBRS contact centre, which receives and directs inbound calls, emails and post from customers and banks.

 At the heart of our operation is our Chief Adjudicator, who has overall responsibility for dispute resolution, investigation and adjudication within the BBRS.
 The Chief Adjudicator has authority to take the appropriate steps needed to secure a fair and reasonable outcome.
-The post is currently held by Alexandra Marks.

 The Chief Adjudicator oversees the review of complaints and appeals handled by the BBRS.
 Working with the Customer Champions and Case Assessors, and within the scheme rules, she determines eligibility and the appropriate approach for handling complaints.
 She oversees decision-making and the appeals process, and sets the nature and tone of customer communications.
 She will highlight lessons learned and will be able to flag any concerns that she has as the service evolves.